JohnTyCa/The-SPN-Catalogue/README.md

     Note that the database comprises data from 40 projects requiring 2GB+ of memory, but you are free to only download the required projects - the tool will still work with a         subset of the projects.

-3)  The data must be placed inside the "Data" folder located with with executable file.
+3)  The data must be placed inside the "Data" folder located with the executable file.
 The "Data" folder will include data from each project, with each folder referring to a       single project.
 If the data is located elsewhere, you will be required to provide the path when the tool is opened.

 ## Further Information